-The Scale Grid helps you to estimate the size of objects in the image.
-On the 1mm microscope the grid lines are separated by approximately 0.1mm and on the 2mm microscope approximately 0.2mm.
+The Scale Grid helps you to estimate the size of objects in the image - the grid lines are spaced by approximately 0.1mm.

 NOTE: It is possible to use the Web Browser interface to change various settings, for example white balance, contrast, brightness etc. Any settings changes made using the Web Browser interface continue to be in effect when you subsequently use the iOS app.